 3.6.1.10.2.
-For NAF capital assets whose titles are transferred to APFs, but are still used by the NAFI, continue to depreciate these fixed assets on the NAFIs book until the items are fully depreciated.
-Fully-depreciated assets which are still in use by the entity are to be reported on the balance sheet until disposed of via sale or retirement.
+For NAF capital assets whose titles are transferred to APFs, but are still used by the NAFI, continue to depreciate these fixed assets on the NAFIs book until the items are fully deprecated.
+Fully depreciated assets which are still in use by the entity are to be reported on the balance sheet until disposed of via sale or retirement.

 3.6.1.10.3.
-Commence depreciation on the date of receipt of the asset or the date installed and ready for use, regardless of whether the asset is actually used.
+Commence depreciation on the date of receipt shown on the asset receiving document in cases where no installation is required, the date installed (if required), or the date the asset is available for use, regardless of whether the asset is actually used.
 In the case of constructed real property, depreciation will commence when the building is available for use, regardless of whether the building is fully occupied.